vstinner/unicode_book/operating_systems.rst

 replacment character can be found, "?"
 (U+003F) is displayed instead.

-In a console (``cmd.exe``), ``chcp`` command can be used to display or to change the :ref:`OEM code page <Code pages>` (and console code page).
+In a console (``cmd.exe``), ``chcp`` command can be used to display or to change the :ref:`OEM code page <codepage>` (and console code page).
 Change the console code page is not a good idea because the ANSI API of the console still expect characters encoded to the previous console code page.